filamentphp/filament/packages/tables/docs/03-columns/01-getting-started.md

 TextColumn::make('title')->searchable(isIndividual: true, isGlobal: false)
 ```

-You may optionally persist the search in the query string:
+You may optionally persist the searches in the query string:

 ```php
 protected $queryString = [